Menstrual Disorders

 Additionally, problems affecting the pituitary gland (such as elevated levels of the hormone prolactin) or thyroid (including hyperthyroidism or hypothyroidism) may cause secondary amenorrhea.
 This condition can also occur if you've had an ovarian cyst or had your ovaries surgically removed.

 Most women have experienced menstrual cramps before or during their period at some point in their lives.
 For some, it's part of the regular monthly routine.
-But if your cramps are especially painful and persistent, you should consult your health care professional.
+But if your cramps are especially painful and persistent, this is called dysmenorrhea, and you should consult your health care professional.

 Pain from menstrual cramps is caused by uterine contractions, triggered by prostaglandins, hormone-like substances that are produced by the uterine lining cells and circulate in your bloodstream.
 If you have severe menstrual pain, you might also find you have some diarrhea or an occasional feeling of faintness where you suddenly become pale and sweaty.
 That's because prostaglandins speed up contractions in your intestines, resulting in diarrhea, and lower your blood pressure by relaxing blood vessels, leading to lightheadedness.